|

 Firebird, with the boyars, dressed in fantastic costumes marching

 upstage to the glorious Stravinsky chorale.
+Backstage at

 each performance, I studied every detail of the Petrushka sets; the